spenno/plinth/README.md

 ### Installing

-A makefile has been created to install all of Plinth's dependencies.
-Navigate to the project's folder in command line and type:
+A makefile is available that installs all of Plinth's dependencies.

 ```
 $ make